 - Jack Kirk “Dipsea Demon” Award: Dedication, Perseverance & Performance over time

 Traffic controls will be in effect, which will make it impossible to see both the start and the finish of the race.
 Public safety officials must keep fire and emergency vehicle lanes open on Panoramic Highway and in Stinson Beach.
 Spectators wishing to see the finish should leave Mill Valley no later than 8:00 am.
 Parking in Stinson Beach Park is free but the lots fill early.
-If you park in the dirt lot beyond the Finish Line you will not be permitted to leave until after 12:00 noon.
+If you park in the dirt lot south of the Finish Line you will not be permitted to leave until after 12:00 noon.
 Runners who are being picked up in Stinson Beach should arrange to meet their ride outside of the park.
 The lots will be full and closed.
 Parking is restricted/limited in the town of Stinson Beach.
 Please do not take a car and park it in Stinson Beach overnight.
 All parking rules are enforced.

 Trail Etiquette and Safety

 The Dipsea course is a very rugged, narrow, mountainous, steep and twisting trail and not designed for timid runners.
 Slower runners are encouraged to stay on the consensus course, marked with white and blue ribbons, where the trail is not as steep and the footing is better.
 If you need to walk during the race please be sure to stay as far as possible to the right or left of the trail.
 Watch out for Poison Oak.
 No headphones are permitted on the race course.
 If you see a runner in distress please notifies the closest course monitor or radio operator stationed along the course and apprise them of the runner’s number and location.
 In the event, a trail rescue is underway be sure to allow emergency medical crews to pass.
 Be courteous to our volunteers.
 They give up their Sunday and work long hours to make this race a first class event.